-(1) This regulation does not apply to a person who is a licensee or an approved manager.
+(1) This regulation does not apply to a person who is a licensee or a manager.

 (2) A person employed or engaged in the performance of supervisory functions at licensed premises (other than licensed premises under an occasional licence) is required to complete successfully, within 4 weeks after being employed or engaged in that capacity, a course of training or an assessment, approved by the Director for the purposes of this subregulation, in responsible practices in the sale, supply and service of liquor.